Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Introduction

-To fully understand how inferences are made through such a nonclassical common cause would presumably require a nonclassical generalization of the classical theory of inference.
+In contrast, the common cause generating any nonfree assemblages is necessarily nonclassical (i.e., cannot be viewed as a shared classical random variable), and so Alice's refinements of her knowledge about Bob's system are {\em not} compatible in this sense.
+However, there is currently no agreed-upon framework for formalizing Alice's refinements of her knowledge in this sense.
+Indeed, to fully understand how inferences are made through such a nonclassical common cause would presumably require a nonclassical generalization of the classical theory of inference.
 While some first attempts at such a program have been made \cite{fuchs2002quantum,leifer2013towards,schmid2020unscrambling}, arguably with some success when applied specifically to EPR scenarios, this ambitious problem remains very much unsolved.
-A convenient feature of our resource theoretic approach is that it allows us to sidestep these difficult issues; indeed, the structure of the resource theory is entirely determined by the free set of (well-understood) {\em classical} common-cause processes.
+A convenient feature of our resource theoretic approach is that it does not require us to resolve these difficult issues.
+This is because the structure of the resource theory is entirely determined by the free set of {\em classical} common-cause processes, which are well-understood even without such a novel theory of inference.